wp-plugins/download-manager/readme.txt

 = DropBox =
 Use [DropBox Explorer](http://www.wpdownloadmanager.com/download/dropbox-explorer/) add-on ( free ) to store your files in dropbox and link with download manager, get 2 GB free storage space and save your server bandwidth

+= Box.com =
+Use [Box.com Explorer](http://www.wpdownloadmanager.com/download/box-com-explorer/) add-on ( free ) to store your files in Box.com and link with download manager, get 10 GB free storage space and save your server bandwidth

 = Add-ons =
 Download and Install following free add-on to add additional features as per your need